-- Corrupted views – views don’t work properly, filtering errors such as <RENDER FAILED>.
+- Corrupted lists/libraries – views don’t work properly, filtering errors and form issues.

 - InfoPath forms – especially those that use the old environment for lookups.

-- Project 11 sites – these are sites the business build on their own because their project wasn’t funded.
-Often require reverse engineering.
+- Project 11 sites – these are sites the business builds on their own because their project wasn’t funded – often require time consuming reverse engineering.

 - FAB40 templates – if you have legacy 2007 environment(s).

-For monitoring during load tests you should monitor server, network and storage devices.
+For monitoring during load tests you should monitor VM Host (If you are virtualized) servers, network and storage devices.
 For Servers you can use PAL, for network speak with the network team and monitor traffic between new and old farms and O365.

-Some lessons learned include documenting everything, circulating and communicating results, dealing with problem employees quickly and managing expectations aggressively.
+Some lessons learned include documenting everything, capacity planning, circulating and communicating results, dealing with problem managers/employees quickly and proactively/aggressively managing expectations.
 Involve all stake holds and make sure they sign off in writing to avoid roadblocks and politics.